Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 Dani Thomas,Binnu and Joseph Augustine

-In a calm evening in June 1972, I arrived in Kozhikode city along with mybeloved father and rented a room at Imperial Lodge in the heart of the city.
+In a serene evening in June 1972, I arrived in Kozhikode city along with my beloved father and rented a room at Imperial Lodge in the heart of the city.
 It was for joining a prestigious institution in Engineering situated some 15 km away from the city.
 Regional Engineering College was situated at Chathamangalam, a sleeping village some 15 km away from the city.
 Even after fifty years, I still vividly remember those moments.
 It was at Imperial Lodge that I got acquainted with Mr.Mohanlal, who was also staying in the room right next to us with his father.
 Mr.Mohanlal and I were together in the same class for next four years, attending the same practical sessions and sharing the same bench.
 Seeing him brought back all those memories to my mind.

-The next day, after joining the college, my father finalized my accommodation at A hostel and left college at around 3 PM.
-From the room 221 in A Hostel, I could see him standing near the water tank, waiting for the bus to Kozhikode coming from Mukkam.
-His heart might have with pride to see his only son entering one of the best Educational institutions in the whole of our country.
-When I was looking at my father from that hostel window, I never realized the difficult times that lay ahead in the form of severe ragging.
+The next day ,after completing the formalities and remitting fees etc and joining the college, my father finalized my accommodation at A hostel and left the college at around 3 PM.
+I was allotted room no 221 in the first floor of the A- hostel.From the room 221 in A Hostel, I could see him standing near the water tank, waiting for the bus to Kozhikode coming from Mukkam a near by village .
+His heart might have filled with pride to see his only son entering one of the best Educational institutions in the whole of our country.
+When I was looking at my father from that hostel window, I never realized the difficult times that lay ahead in the form of severe ragging prevalent in engineering colleges during those time

-Koshy Thomas and Ravi Varghese were my roommates in first year.
-The year 1972 marked the beginning of a period of severe ragging.
-Typically, ragging would end after a month or two, with senior students taking over the responsibility ending this cruel period.
-However, due to academic reasons, second year students who were authorised to end this phase were not available due to study holidays, and the ragging period got unnaturally extended.
-This led to numerous issues, including agitations &suspensions for some second-year students and preparatory students.
+Mr.Koshy Thomas from Thiruvalla and Mr.Ravi Varghese from Mavelikkara were my roommates in A hostel during the first year.
+The year 1972 marked the beginning of a period of severe ragging in our college.
+Typically, ragging would end after a month or two, with senior students taking over the responsibility ending this critical period .
+However, due to academic reasons, second year students who were authorized to end this difficult phase were not available due to ongoing study holidays, and the ragging period got unnaturally extended.
+This led to numerous issues, including agitations &suspensions of some second-year students and preparatory students.Mr.Koshy had an advantage that his elder brother Mr.Cherian Thomas was also studying in final year at that time.
 Ragging, in a way, became a defining part of our journey, filled with extreme hardship.
-It was anatked truth that ragging was a very difficult period we had in our first year.Most of the seniors used to enter A hostel and did some kind of ragging including physical abuse.Some of them like Philip Thomas (second year) were very soft and tried to do some funny ragging etc but some of them were very harsh,Physical abuse was also rampant during that period.After the ragging was ended there was a great change among us which all could experience in our later years. it made us very bold to face any kind of difficult times taht may happen in our lives.Those who came as timid boys became very bold.The shy charector of all of had completely gone.
+It was a naked truth that ragging period was a very difficult period we had in our first year.
+Most of the seniors used to enter A hostel and did some kind of ragging including physical abuse.Some of them like Philip Thomas (second year) were very soft and tried to do some funny ragging , but some of them were very harsh.Physical abuse was also rampant during that period.After the ragging was ended there was a great change among us which all could experience in our later years.
+It made us very bold to face any kind of difficult times that may happen in our lives.
+Those who came as timid boys became very bold.
+In essense the shy character of all of us had completely gone.

-During this time, a tragic event struck our batch was the death of Jacob Madappatt, who drowned while bathing in a river at Chethukadav near Chathamangalam.
-That incident remains a painful memory even today.Others like Shashi Kumar, Jose George, Tadiyan Preman, and Viju Thomas also left us too early, leaving a void that remains hard to fill.
+During the first year , a tragic event struck our batch was the death of Jacob Madappatt a student from Kottayam, who drowned while bathing in a river at Chethukadav near Chathamangalam.
+That incident remains a painful memory even today.Others like Mr. Shashi Kumar,Mr. Jose George,Mr. Preman(Thadiyan), and Viju Thomas also left us too early, leaving a void that remains hard to fill.

 "A scene from the boat."

-Oveli (Thomas kuriakose)and Lambu (E.P.Surendran) reliving their olden days in REC.
+Oveli (Thomas Kuriakose)and Lambu (E.P.Surendran) reliving their olden days in REC.
 Oveli is a celebrity now who is acting in TV serials after retirement from PUBLIC WORKS DEPT GOVT OF KERALA

 The next four years, apart from the tragic Rajan incident, were filled with joy and celebrations.
 While writing all this, it becomes inevitable to mention Kattangal Junction and Hotel De Rani.
 Hotel De Rani at Kattangal Junction became a sanctuary for those who couldn’t find refuge in hostel mess due to shortage of funds.
-The special tea" viralidatha chaya" served there was something no one in our batch could ever forget.
+The special tea" viralidatha chaya" served there, was something no one in our batch could ever forget.
 I doubt if anyone in our group didn’t visit Hotel De Rani at least once every day during those days.
-Mr Suresh babu nicknamed as "Aadu" (goat) frequented De Rani several times a day which I remember ,had also joined this gathering from Kozhikode.Mr suresh babu had retired as a Superintending Engineer from Irrigation Department Govt of Kerala.He is still working as a registered valuer based in Kozhikkode.
+Mr Suresh babu nicknamed as "Aadu" (goat) frequented Hotel- De Rani several times a day which I remember ,had also joined this gathering from Kozhikode.Mr suresh babu had retired as a Superintending Engineer from Irrigation Department Govt of Kerala.He is still working as a registered valuer based in Kozhikkode.

-Who will forget Vijayettan ?About Canteen Vijayan and Papachan's tea shop known as State Hotel, there’s much to talk about, but perhaps that’s reserved for another context.
-Every Saturday at 2.00 pm, the college bus used to leave for Kozhikode town.
-We were all used to go to the city to watch movies and spend time in the beach.
+Who will forget Vijayettan ?
+The college canteen was owned by Vijayettan who is still having contacts with most of the students.He is stilll running the canteen in NIT even after 50 years .
+About Mr Vijayan and Papachan's tea shop known as State Hotel, there’s much to talk about, but perhaps that’s reserved for another context.
+Every Saturday at 2.00 pm, the college bus used to leave for Calicut city.
+We were all used to go to the city once in a while to watch movies and spend time in the beautiful Calicut beach.
 Those who had money often returned after visiting hotel Maharani after eating tasty Masaladosa.
-We cannot forget Queens Restaurant, Maharani Hotel, and their neighboring eateries.
-A shop that still lingers vividly in. our memories is the Touring Bookstall in Mittai Theruvu.
-From there, we used to purchase slide rules and all kind of Engineering books etc. which were essential for us as engineering students.Some of us (Mechanical engineering students) extracted a good sum of money from their parents to claiming to purchase Heat Engine Tables ( a small book) from the same place.
+We cannot forget Queens Restaurant, Maharani Hotel, and other neighboring eateries.
+A shop that still lingers vividly in our memories is Touring Bookstall in Mittai Theruvu (sweet street).
+It was from there, we used to purchase slide rules and all kind of Engineering books etc. which were essential for us as Engineering students.
+It is not a joke that some of us (Mechanical engineering ) extracted a good sum of money from their parents to purchase Heat Engine Table.Heat engine table is not a table but a small book purchased from touring book stall.

-Kattangal Rani theatre was the refuge of students for second shows.I still remember seeing “MULLUM MALARUM” starred Rajanikanth.Rajni was just entering the films then.
+Kattangal Rani theatre which was situated very near to the college was the refuge of students for second shows.I still remember seeing “MULLUM MALARUM” which starred Rajanikanth.
+Mr.Rajani was just entering the tamil film then.

 " "Can time erase